Back to Funding

 Illustrations by Komulainen Milja

-Creative practices can help change connections
+Creative practice can help change connections

 Caring

-New ways of caring for each other and the world open up the safety, support and empathy needed for better futures, as well as for finding the energy and courage to work toward them together.
+New ways of caring for each other (and the world) open up the safety, support and empathy needed for better futures, as well as for finding the energy and courage to work toward them together.

 Read more